F-T-Nkosi/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles script shows all contents including hidden files 5-listfilesdigitonly script shows contents in long format with numerical user and group id and hidden files 6-firstdirectory script makes a directory in the tmp older
+4-listmorefiles script shows all contents including hidden files 5-listfilesdigitonly script shows contents in long format with numerical user and group id and hidden files 6-firstdirectory script makes a directory in the tmp older 7-movethatfile script moves the betty file into another directory